 Included in other assets are net permanent wall displays amounting to approximately \$94.2 and \$98.6 as of December 31, 2004 and 2003, respectively, which are amortized over 3 to 5 years.
 Beginning in the first quarter of 2002, the Company decided to roll out new permanent wall displays, replacing existing permanent wall displays at an accelerated rate.
 As a result, the useful lives of those permanent wall displays to be replaced were shortened to their new estimated useful lives, resulting in accelerated amortization of approximately \$11 during 2002.
 The cost of the new wall displays will be amortized over a 3-year life.
 The Company has included in other assets net costs related to the issuance of its debt instruments amounting to approximately \$31.6 and \$23.0 as of December 31, 2004 and 2003, respectively, which are amortized over the terms of the related debt instruments.
-In addition, the Company has included in other assets trademarks, net, of \$7.8 and \$7.5 as of December 31, 2004 and 2003, respectively.
-Patents and trademarks for 2004, and 2002 and 2004, and 2003, respectively.
-Patents and trademarks for 2004, 2003 and 2002 was \$1.8, \$1.8 and \$2.0, respectively.
+In addition, the Company has included in other assets trademarks, net, of \$7.8 and \$7.5 as of December 31, 2004 and 2003, respectively, and patents, net, of \$3.2 and \$3.9 as of December 31, 2004 and 2003, respectively.
+Patents and trademarks are recorded at cost and amortized ratably over approximately 10 to 17 years.
+Amortization expense for patents and trademarks for 2004, 2003 and 2002 was \$1.8, \$1.8 and \$2.0, respectively.
 The Company's intangible assets other than goodwill continue to be subject to amortization, which is anticipated to be approximately \$1.6 annually through December 31, 2009.